Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: BASIC CONCEPTS AND EVOLUTION

-Most methods of processing brain physiological data with deep learning techniques are combined with the currently hot pre-trained language model (PLM) which has undergone a series of evolution.As an early initiative, ELMo\cite{peters-etal-2018-deep} aimed to capture context-aware word representations through the pre-training of a bidirectional long short-term memory network (biLSTM).
+The above summarizes the commonly used brain signals.
+The improvement of deep learning algorithms, especially the development of pre-trained models, has promoted the performance improvement of brain signal decoding tasks in the field of brain-inspired computing.
+Most methods of processing brain physiological data with deep learning techniques are combined with the currently hot pre-trained language model (PLM) which has undergone a series of evolution.
+As an early initiative, ELMo\cite{peters-etal-2018-deep} aimed to capture context-aware word representations through the pre-training of a bidirectional long short-term memory network (biLSTM).
 Unlike learning fixed word representations, ELMo's approach involves fine-tuning the biLSTM network for specific downstream tasks.
 Subsequently, drawing on the highly parallelized transformer architecture\cite{vaswani2017attention} and the self-attention mechanism, BERT\cite{devlin2018bert} was introduced.
 BERT entails pre-training two-way language models and specifically designed pre-training tasks using a large-scale unlabeled corpus.
 These pre-trained, context-aware word representations serve as highly effective, generic semantic features, significantly elevating the performance standard for a wide range of natural language processing tasks.
 This study has spurred a substantial amount of subsequent research, establishing a prevalent "pre-train and fine-tune" learning paradigm.
 Following this paradigm, a great deal of research has been done on PLMs, introducing different architectures such as generative models GPT-2\cite{radford2019language} and BART\cite{lewis2019bart}, in which PLM often needs to be fine-tuned to suit different downstream tasks.